Chapter One

 Kazir shrugged dispassionately.

-Kazir’s obvious disinterest didn’t deter Adisa from continuing his friendly one-sided conversation.
+Kazir’s obvious disinterest didn’t deter Adisa from continuing his friendly, one-sided conversation.
 “So, who are you planning to get the number of?”

 Kazir blinked, caught off guard by the blunt question.
 He hadn’t expected this kind of forwardness.
 Yes, this was a dinner with the intention of putting a group of people together who were seemingly interested in dating, but still, Adisa’s directness made Kazir uncomfortable.

 He paused and made eye contact with Adisa, who looked too pleased with himself.
 He didn’t appear to understand why Kazir had tensed up.
-His eyes were still bright and filled with friendliness.
+His eyes were still bright and filled with unwanted friendliness.

 He was truly getting on his nerves.